KarrLab/bpforms/docs/notation.rst

 * Monomers that are in the alphabet are indicated by a single character or multiple characters delimiated by curly brackets.
 * Monomers that are not in the alphabet are defined "inline" with one or more attributes separated by vertical pipes ("|") inside square brackets.

-  * All of the attributes can optional.
+  * All of the attributes are optional.
 However, the `structure` attribute is required to compute the formula, molecular weight, and charge of the biopolymer.
   * Attributes are separated by vertical pipes ("|").
   * Attributes and their values are separated by colons (":").
   * White spaces are ignored.